Breast Reduction Surgery in Dallas, Texas

 For those women, breast reduction surgery is the answer.
 Reduction surgery removes fat, glandular breast tissue, and skin to make the breasts smaller and more firm.

-How is a breast reduction surgery done?
+How a breast reduction surgery is done

 There are different ways to perform breast reduction surgery, based on the type of incisions used.
-In your consultation, Dr. Trovato will discuss the various options with you and together you will settle on the approach that fits your situation.
+In your consultation, Dr. Matthew J. Trovato will discuss the various options with you and together you will settle on the approach that fits your situation.

 Traditional breast reduction surgery involves the creation of an anchor-shaped incision, which is ideal for patients who have extremely large breasts.
 This method allows the most fat, tissue, and skin to be removed, but it also causes the most scarring.
 The nipples and areolas will likely be moved, as well.